HOW TO: 13 Ways To Save Money Renovating A House On A Budget!

 Be Clear + Stick To The Plan

-Knowing exactly what you want to do from the start and sticking with it, well it’ll stop costs spiralling.
+Knowing exactly what you want to do from the start and sticking with it, well it’ll stop costs from spiralling.
 If you make changes that mean your trades have to redo work, well that’s extra time and it will cost you more.
-Be clear, don’t change your mind, keep the labour element at the front of your mind always!
+Be clear, don’t change your mind, and always keep the labour element at the front of your mind!

 Fixed Price Contract

-Although free standing baths are often a higher price than a built in bath, the saving is a false economy…. by the time you’ve factored in labour, tiling, materials and time….
-Free standing becomes considerably cheaper. #DitchTheBuiltIn
+Let’s talk about the bathroom.
+Although freestanding baths are often a higher price than a built-in bath, the saving is a false economy…. by the time you’ve factored in labour, tiling, materials and time….
+Freestanding becomes considerably cheaper.
+We’re all for cheap renovation ideas #DitchTheBuiltIn

 Pimp The Handles